THE PASSENGER

 He plays David Locke, a journalist on an assignment in an African country (Chad, according to Wikipedia) where there is an ongoing conflict between the government and a rebel force.

-At his hotel he discovers that a fellow guest David Robertson has died of a heart attack.
-Locke takes on Robertson's identity and fools the hotel management and therefore the outside world that it is Locke who has died.
+At his hotel when he discovers that a fellow guest David Robertson has died of a heart attack, Locke takes on Robertson's identity, and fools the hotel management and therefore the outside world into believing that it is Locke who has died.

 The rest of the film, set mainly in Spain, consists of Locke trying to evade various people.

-Firstly there is his boss, Martin and subsequently his estranged wife Rachel who simply want to talk to Robertson because he was one of the last people to talk to Locke.
+Firstly there is his boss, Martin, and subsequently his estranged wife, Rachel, who simply want to meet Robertson because he was one of the last people to talk to Locke.

-In fact Locke is at risk because Robertson was selling arms to the rebels, and the Chad government are not best pleased with him.
+And in fact Locke’s life really is at risk because Robertson was selling arms to the rebels, and the Chad government are not best pleased with him.

 There's a significant early conversation between Locke and Robertson on the subject of travelling.
 Locke complains that whatever new places and people you meet your responses are always limited by your fixed point of view.

-At the end his vehicle gets damaged in his efforts to evade the police, he is forced to abandon it, before making his way to the hotel where Robertson has an appointment in his diary.
+At the end of the film his vehicle gets damaged in his efforts to evade the police, so he is forced to abandon it, before making his way to the hotel where Robertson had an appointment in his diary.

-He is persuaded to go to the hotel and fulfil Robertson 's appointment by a companion and lover he acquires along the way, memorably played by Maria Schneider, the point being to provide him with some purpose,
+He is persuaded to do so by a companion and lover he has acquired along the way, memorably played by Maria Schneider, because she thinks he needs some purpose.

 If the viewer finds all this existential angst, if that is what it is, frustrating and annoying at least the cinematography is stunning, containing many memorable images, especially those on location shot in Algeria and Spain.